Big-Life-Lab/PHES-ODM/metadata.md

 -   **sizeL**: Total volume of water or sludge sampled.

 -   **samplingTempC**: Temperature that the sample is stored at while it is being sampled.
-This field is mainly relevant for composite samples wich are either kept at ambient temperature or refrigerated while being sampled.
+This field is mainly relevant for composite samples which are either kept at ambient temperature or refrigerated while being sampled.

 -   **mailedOnIce**: Was the sample kept cool while being sent to the lab?
 (Boolean)